PhoenicisOrg/scripts/.github/pull_request_template.md

 ### Ready for review
-[ ] Script tested as a regular phoenicis user and working (if you have a problem -> draft and ask for help) [ ] json-align and eslint run accorded to the README.
+[ ] Script tested as a regular phoenicis user and working (if you have a problem -> draft and ask for help) [ ] json-align and eslint run accorded to the [documentation](https://phoenicisorg.github.io/scripts/General/tools/).
 You have checked why codacy and travis.